Kevin Porter Jr.: Weapons charge

 On November 15, 2020, Porter Jr. was charged by Mahoning County police following a single car accident for improper handling of a firearm in a vehicle.
 In a statement the Cleveland Cavaliers stated, "We are aware of the situation involving Kevin Porter Jr. and are in the process of gathering information.
 We have spoken with Kevin and will continue to address this privately with him as the related process evolves."

 A grand jury in Mahoning County declined to indict Porter on the felony gun charge.
 It was determined that both the vehicle and the gun belonged to his mother.
 Misdemeanor charges of driving without a license were also dropped.

 Domestic violence charge

 On September 11, 2023, Porter Jr. was arrested and charged by the New York Police Department for assaulting his girlfriend, Kysre Gondrezick.
+Gondrezick was left with a cut above her eye and a fractured vertabra.
 Afterwards the Houston Rockets barred Porter from having any interaction with the team.
 After the Rockets traded Porter to the Oklahoma City Thunder on October 17, he was immediately waived by the Thunder.
 On January 23, 2024, he accepted a deal, pleading guilty to a misdemeanor charge of reckless assault and a second-degree harassment violation.